ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 same applied to network bandwidth.
 Adding more storage modules when syncing increases the set of peers you can pull data from (as different peers share different parts of the weave data).
-This will help your node maximize its network bandwidth by pulling from the "best" set of peers available at a give time.
+This will help your node maximize its network bandwidth by pulling from the "best" set of peers available at a given time.

 ### Repacking